JasonKleban/rust-esp32/readme.md

 3) Clone _this_ repo locally.

 Note the vscode settings.json that tell rust-analyzer that `"RUSTUP_TOOLCHAIN": "esp"` which is akin to `"rustc +esp"`.
-This helps rust-analyizer not crash, but I'm not sure it is ideal.
+This helps rust-analyizer not crash, but I don't know that it is working ideally.

 4) Plug in your ESP32 (ex.
 "HiLetgo ESP32 OLED WiFi Kit ESP-32 0.96 Inch Blue OLED Display WiFi+Bluetooth CP2012" $18) via typical USB connection.
 Check Windows' Device Manager to figure out which COM port the device is attached to (ex.
 COM3).
-While the device has power, hold down PRG button during a press of RST - device should be ready to flash.

 5) `cargo espflash board-info COM3`